%20(1).png)

 Pilo (Marketplace)

-PILO fills a major gap in the barbering world: empty chairs and last-minute client needs.
-No existing product offered fast, trustworthy, short-term staffing for barbers and shops.
+PILO addresses a major gap in the barbering industry: empty chairs and last-minute client demand.
+No existing solution offered fast, trustworthy, short-term staffing between barbers and shop owners.

-I led the full MVP design across both client and stylist flows — research, journey mapping, high-fidelity design, and interactive prototyping in Lovable.
+As the End-to-End Product Designer, I led the creation of the MVP across both barber and shop owner experiences, including research, journey mapping, high-fidelity design, and interactive prototyping in Lovable.

 Role: End-to-End Product Designer